-The grantee will be directed to correct the policy to bring it into compliance, obtain governing board approval and re-communicate the policy to all affected employees.
-The grantee will be directed to implement the testing program immediately if any requirement is lacking and to submit the revised policy to FTA.
+The grantee will be directed to submit to the FTA regional office an amended policy that has been adopted by the governing board or other "final authority", and re-communicate the policy to all affected employees.
+The grantee will be directed to implement the testing program immediately if any requirement is lacking.